AlanCLo/JenkinsServer/duplicity/README.md

 4. Setup cron to run once per day at preferred time for swift_backup.bash and update_test_db_from_backup.bash as per example above

 **Note**: It is fine to run the scripts manually outside of cron to do a backup or restore to test.
+See How To's below for practical things to do to get this going.

 ## How To's ##